ProximaSF/Raspberry-Pi-Projects/hhtp Snooping/Http Inspection.md

 # Sniffing

-Checking for raw validation input value of a http website using Wireshark and a custom Python script.
+Checking for validation input value of a http website using Wireshark and a custom Python script.

+Also using ettercap on RP to perform ARP (Address Resolution Protocol)poisoning - a man-in-the-middle-attack.

 Hosting the backend validation site through RP.